 My style of poetry can only be described as eclectic.
-Rhyming is optional and I rarely use punctuation.
-Some of my poems, or so I have been told, read like song lyrics.
+As a writer, rhyming is optional and I rarely use punctuation.
+Some, I have been told, read like song lyrics while others.
 Others have been described as dark or depressing while others are filled with a message of love.

 In essence, I write poetry on the spur of the moment.
 Rarely have I sat down with intent.
 I write when I am moved or motivated to try and capture a moment or feeling in time and space.

 I also write to vent, hence the observations that some of my poetry is dark or depressing.
 If it is to you, then that is what you took from it.

 One reader wrote me she enjoys reading one of my poems in the morning and then again at night.
 The result, in her words, can be amazing as to what she takes away from the piece.